Skip to content

 dataflux-func_worker-5 Python worker unit listening to queue #5.

-Mainly handles debugging tasks for scripts run in the web interface
+Mainly handles debugging tasks of running Scripts in the Web interface

 dataflux-func_worker-6 Python worker unit listening to queue #6.

-dataflux-func_beat The trigger for cron jobs, only one can be enabled globally
+dataflux-func_beat Trigger for Cron Jobs, only one can be enabled globally

 Name Description